raulh82vlc/raulh82vlc.github.io/about.md

   - Previously collaborated for the Periscope / Go Live Together (Hydra) team.
 Oct'18 - Apr'19
   -	Roles:
     - Project Tech Lead (PTL).
 	- Mentor of new members in the team.
-	  - Tech debt optimisations (PTL / Shepherd).
+	- Tech debt optimisations (PTL / Tech design shepherd).
 	- Engineer on call to fix issues (maintainer).
 	- Speaker for Internal tech events / talks.
-	  - Kotlin community active member.
+	- Kotlin community active member (Kotlin shepherd).

 ## Formerly
 - **Senior Software Engineer - Android** (contract) at **Twitter** in *London (UK)* - from *April the 30th to July 2018*.
 Collaborating for Live Events team.